xiergo/GRASP-MS/README.md

 ![header](imgs/header.png)

-# GRASP-MS: Accurate Protein Complex Structure Prediction with MindSpore
+# GRASP-MS: Accurate Protein Complex Structure Prediction Assisted by Experimental Restraints (MindSpore version)

 Our tool provides accurate protein complex structure prediction, flexibly integrated with diverse experimental restraints, using MindSpore.
 To facilitate the inference of our tool on GPU-accelerated platforms, we provide a JAX-based implementation of the GRASP algorithm, which is available in [GRASP-JAX](https://github.com/xiergo/GRASP-JAX).

-The training dataset can be downloaded from the following link: [PSP dataset](http://ftp.cbi.pku.edu.cn/pub/psp/).

 ## Installation